justinlee0777/popularthoughts/src/data/articles/radiohead-moon-shaped-pool.md

 ---
-title: "Radiohead's \"A Moon Shaped Pool\""
+title: 'Radiohead''s "A Moon Shaped Pool"'
-slug: "/radiohead-moon-shaped-pool"
+slug: '/radiohead-moon-shaped-pool'
-createdAt: "2021-10-11T03:07:04+0000"
+createdAt: '2021-10-11T03:07:04+0000'
-seoTitle: "Radiohead's \"A Moon Shaped Pool\""
+seoTitle: 'Radiohead''s "A Moon Shaped Pool"'
-seoDescription: "I've gotten too old for Radiohead and a recent listen to \"A Moon Shaped Pool\" has shown me why."
+seoDescription: 'I''ve gotten too old for Radiohead and a recent listen to "A Moon Shaped Pool" has shown me why.'
-tags: ["music"]
+tags: ['music']
 ---

 Radiohead got me into music.
 When I was a wee teen of 17, I discovered "Kid A" and soaked myself in it.
 It was the first time, I recall, that I'd actually just lie down and listen to an album, not doing anything, certainly not scrolling through my phone or my desktop.
 Its vision and emotional impact was clear; I sought more music like it.